 - Toshiba disks: Toshiba PC Diagnostic Tool Utility

 If no issues were found with the disk, contact Acronis Customer Central for further help with system recovery as explained here.

 Recovered system does not boot

 Acronis Bootable Media fails to boot, freezes, closes or reboots unexpectedly

-Create Acronis Bootable Media, based on WinPE, as explained in this article.
+Create Acronis Bootable Media, based on WinPE, using Advanced mode, as explained in this article.
 Then reattempt the restoration.

 Unable to select a destination partition in the recovery wizard